 It’s also possible to reach the falls by horseback.
 Most tour operators in town, as well as the waterfall folks themselves, offer this option for around $45.
 The tour generally lasts around 3 to 4 hours.

-Hardcore bikers will want to come in March for the Vuelta al Lago ★ (tel) 2695-5297; www.vueltaallago.net), an annual 2-day race around the lake.
+Hardcore bikers come for the Vuelta al Lago ★, a 2-day race around the lake ((tel) 2695-5297; www.vueltaallagoarenal.com).

+Whitewater Rafting, Canoeing, SUP & Kayaking: For adventurous tours of the area, check out Desafío Expeditions ★★ ((tel) 855/818-0020 in the U.S. and Canada, or 2479-0020 in Costa Rica; www.desafiocostarica.com) or Wave Expeditions ★★ ((tel) 888/224-6105 in the U.S. and Canada, or 2479-7262 in Costa Rica; www.waveexpeditions.com).
 Both companies offer daily raft rides of Class I to II, III, and IV to V on different sections of the Toro, Peñas Blancas, and Sarapiquí rivers.
 If you want a wet and personal ride, try Desafío’s tour in inflatable kayaks, or “duckies.”
-For families, a gentle safari float on the Peñas Blancas is probably your best bet.
-A half-day float trip on a nearby river costs between $70 per person; a full day of rafting on some rougher water costs around $89 per person, depending on what section of river you ride.
-Both companies also offer mountain biking and local guided trips.
+For families, a gentle safari float on the Peñas Blancas may be the best bet.
+A half-day float trip on a nearby river costs around $70 per person; a full day of rafting on some rougher water costs around $99 per person, depending on what section of river you ride.
+Both companies also offer mountain biking, stand-up paddleboarding (SUP), and local guided trips.